Services

 Goal of Play Therapy | Tampa & St. Petersburg

 The primary goal of play therapy is to provide a therapeutic space where children can express themselves, explore their emotions, and work through challenges in a developmentally appropriate manner.
-Play therapy aims to facilitate healing and growth by helping children:

 Express Emotions: Children often struggle to articulate complex feelings verbally.
 Play therapy allows them to express and communicate their emotions, thoughts, and experiences through play activities.